Democrats lose ground with Latino voters in Florida and Texas, underscoring outreach missteps

 Many local political experts and activists see Biden’s strength in the state as the culmination of a decade of political organizing by grass-roots Latino organizations and nonprofit organizations in Maricopa County, a onetime conservative bastion that includes Phoenix.
 Animated by the battle in 2010 over SB 1070 — a hard-line anti-immigrant law that drew national condemnation — countless young activists have helped transform the region politically with an intense focus on bringing young, Mexican American first-time voters into the political process.

 And they have done so largely irrespective of the national Democratic Party, said Joe Garcia, the executive director of Chicanos Por La Causa Action Fund in Phoenix.
-He said the Democratic Party has been reluctant to invest resources in the state’s political infrastructure, preferring instead to invest dollars on courting likely voters in the Midwest.
+He said the Democratic Party has been reluctant to invest resources in the state’s political infrastructure, preferring instead to invest dollars in courting likely voters in the Midwest.

 It is a familiar story to Latino activists: Because conventional wisdom says Latino voters turn out in unreliable numbers, Garcia said, campaigns often do not invest in outreach.
-But these voters do not turn out because candidates do not reach out to for their vote.
+But these voters do not turn out because candidates do not reach out for their vote.

 “Arizona might be the great savior for Joe Biden, which is ironic because Joe Biden did very little campaigning here,” Garcia said.

-“Chicanos Por LA Causa is the second largest Latino organization in the nation.
+“Chicanos Por La Causa is the second-largest Latino organization in the nation.
 We were never reached out to by the Biden campaign or the Democratic Party to see what we could do for them.
 And we were surprised by that,” he said.
 “But we went ahead and took a proactive approach to getting more Latinos registered and voting.
 If Latinos are going to wait for the Democratic Party to save them, they’ll be waiting a long time.”

 Matt Barreto, a pollster for the Biden campaign, said lackluster support for Biden in Miami-Dade was partially because White voters did not turn out for Democrats at the rate they had expected.
 He cautioned that results in Florida do not necessarily reflect Biden’s strength among Latinos elsewhere.